 Donald Trump has been very vocal about his opinions and his thoughts and that is certainly risky for the United States especially with his frequent use of Twitter.
 Despite the fact that Twitter has been considered as the most important social media website in order to conduct informal diplomatic exchanges with various world leaders and foreign governments.
 It is supposed to be used with caution as it can reflect greatly upon on foreign policy of a nation.
 And trumps highly opinionated tweets carry weight and greatly affect the image of the United States in front of the entire International community.
 Also, Trumps style of diplomacy s highly unexpected, for example, his offer of a summit to the North Koreans was completely unexpected and his decisions to suspend joint military exercises with the South Koreans.
 Twitter is used as a vehicle by Donald Trump in which he controls each and every opinion without having to cross check with the state department diplomats.

 On 13th June 2018, President Trump tweeted “Just Landed- a long trip, but anybody can now feel a much safer than I took office.
-There is no longer a nuclear threat from North Korea; meeting with Kim Jong Un was an interesting and a very positive experience.
+There is no longer a nuclear threat from North Korea; meeting with Kim Dong An was an interesting and a very positive experience.
 North Korea has great potential for the future!”
 Even though he is very transparent and open to the public with Twitter as a way of communication, he seems to reject the idea of multilateralism.
 It appears that he believes that the United States can no longer project his power through multilateral Institutions like G7 or the United Nations.
 Instead, he prefers one on one deal or bilateral discussion with like-minded leaders.

-Another example of Trumps Twitter diplomacy can be seen in his administration communication with the Palestinian officials, Jason Greenblatt.
+Another example of Trumps Twitter diplomacy can be seen in his administration communication with the Palestinian officials, Jason Greenbelt.
 Trump aids began diplomacy through twitter with Palestinian officials after a year of silence; there had been a breakdown of communication with Trump administration since United States President recognized Jerusalem as Israel’s capital.
-Since January 2019, Jason Greenblatt has been reaching out to the Palestinian leaders through his tweets.
+Since January 2019, Jason Greenbelt has been reaching out to the Palestinian leaders through his tweets.
 However, The Palestinian officials have not responded yet and due to this United States have cut down all aid and funding to the Palestinian security forces which are essential for maintaining the peace in the area.
 Palestinian leaders have criticized Trump’s style of diplomacy by saying that “Twitter diplomacy is the triumph of narrow minds, anaemic intellectuals and minuscule attention spawns, precluding thorough and responsible analytic critical interactions that are honest, contextual and insightful.
 We are witnessing global ramifications of this failure.”
 The United States has however through its tweets made an invitation to the Palestinian leaders to come and discuss the peace plan in the White House.

 India’s Twitter Diplomacy

 Ministry of External Affairs has been successful in creating a mechanism wherein less than 24 hours, the action begins on all the issues taken by people and is sorted out.
-All the grievances are handled with utmost urgency and resolved in no time, this has created a sense of transparency in diplomacy and also created an environment which has empowered people, removed red tapism and made grievances redressal faster.
+All the grievances are handled with utmost urgency and resolved in no time, this has created a sense of transparency in diplomacy and also created an environment which has empowered people, removed red priapism and made grievances addressable faster.

-Michael Kugelman, a senior associate for South Asia at the Woodrow Wilson centre told the Quartz India magazine “People feel empowered about the thought that if you find yourself in a difficult situation abroad you can send a tweet to your foreign minister, embassy asking for help- with the very real expectation that they will respond and help you.”
+Michael Magellan, a senior associate for South Asia at the Woodrow Wilson centre told the Quartz India magazine “People feel empowered about the thought that if you find yourself in a difficult situation abroad you can send a tweet to your foreign minister, embassy asking for help- with the very real expectation that they will respond and help you.”
 Indian Foreign minister has been successful in this aspect.

 ‘Speaking directly to citizens – seeing a country’s people, as well as its government – is not just a rhetorical device’, explained Professor Slaughter of Princeton University.